 Why do I need a Will?

 A Will also allows you to express your wishes with regard to things such as burial instructions and the nomination of a Guardian to care for any dependents you may have at the time of your death.
+The nominated Guardian can ensure your personal effects and family heirlooms are given to your loved ones upon your death.
+You can also nominate a Trustee in your Will who can administer your affairs.

 When should I review my Will?

 The terms of a Will rarely endure for a person’s lifetime and a Will should be reviewed every few years to ensure its terms still reflect your wishes.
+You should also make sure to update you Will in any case you personal circumstance or financial circumstances

 You should also review and update your Will in the following circumstances: